igr/sexyeditor/doc/Usage.md

 ## Editor

 `Editors` is a list of Editor groups.
 Each Editor group is defined by its _name_ and files matching _wildcard patterns_.
-The order is important: it goes from top to bottom.
-Editors' file name is matched upon each group starting from the top of the list.
+The order is important: it proceeds from top to bottom.
+An editors' file name is matched against each group starting from the top of the list.

 ## Name and Match

-`Name` is just user-friendly label. `Match` is semi-column (`;`) separated list of _wildcard_ (no regex) file patterns that defines which files will be associated with a currently selected group.
+`Name` is simply a user-friendly label. `Match` is semi-column (`;`) separated list of _wildcard_ (no regex) file patterns that define which files will be associated with a currently selected group.

 ## Position and Offset